Avery-Luther/Rocky_ansible_webmin_role/README.md

-### A branch of semuadmin.webmin that works with rocky
+### A branch of semuadmin's webmin Anslibe role that works with Rocky Linux

 Role Name
 =========
-[Ansible role](https://galaxy.ansible.com/semuadmin/webmin) to deploy Webmin web-based linux administration utility, running as a systemd service.
+[Ansible role](https://galaxy.ansible.com/ui/standalone/roles/Avery-Luther/rockywebmin/) to deploy Webmin web-based linux administration utility, running as a systemd service.

 Webmin service will be available on https://hostip:10000.